 For example, I didn’t have much money when I started my first company, so I had no choice but to figure out how to make it profitable quickly.

-So before you hit the road for 6 months to pitch a bunch of VCs, think about how much further you would get if you spent that time working on your business.
+So, before you hit the road for six months to pitch to a bunch of VCs, think about how much further you would get if you spent that time working on your business.

 4. Don’t hire too quickly

-The only way you are going to find out what these roadblocks are and what solutions you will need to implement to overcome them is if you try and do their job for a short period of time.
-So before you hire an employee to fill a new job position, make sure you take on the duties of that position for at least a week.
+The only way you are going to find out what these roadblocks are and what solutions you will need to implement to overcome them is if you do your new hire’s job for a period of time.
+So, before you hire an employee to fill a new job position, make sure you take on the duties of that position for at least a week.

 5. It’s better to have hunger than talent

-Employees that are out of college or are looking to get into the corporate world will be a lot hungrier.
-They don’t have all of the options that talented employees have so they’ll work a lot harder for a fraction of the cost.
+Employees who are out of college or looking to get into the corporate world will be a lot hungrier.
+They don’t have all of the options that talented employees have, so they’ll work a lot harder for a fraction of the cost.

-Plus, just because someone did really well at the last company they worked at, it doesn’t mean they’ll do well at your company.
+Plus, just because people did really well at their last place of employment doesn’t mean they’ll do well at your company.

 6. Emotions and business are a bad mix

 It’s hard to think without your emotions.
-From a young age, most of the actions you made were based on your emotions instead of logic.
-So why would you stop now?
+From a young age, most of the actions you took were based on your emotions instead of logic.
+So, why would you stop now?

-You’ll get further a long if you start basing them off of metrics.
+You’ll get further along if you start basing them on metrics.

-Sometimes, the best way to do this is to step back and take a break when you’re emotional.
+Sometimes, the best way to do this is to step back and take a break when feeling emotional.
 Once you calm down, you can then reevaluate the situation and make a decision.

 7. Don’t get ahead of yourself

-Entrepreneurs have a tendency to get trapped up in a Wonderland, in which you’ll start dreaming about how much money you are going to make.
+Entrepreneurs have a tendency to get trapped in a Wonderland.
+They’ll start dreaming about how much money they are going to make.
 Are you one of them?

 8. Focus, focus, and focus